FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Call draw=Clicking this draws the game.
 It is considered the more "chivalrous" option of the two.
 One of the two buttons that appears when your opponent leaves the game.

 Talk in chat=This is the placeholder text (greyed-out text that disappears when you click) in the input box for the chat.
-Keep it as short as possible.
+Please keep it as short as possible.

 The first person to come to this URL will play with you.=Informs you that Lichess waiting for your friend to visit the link.
 This appears at the top of the pane after you have created a game through the "Play with a friend" menu.